Propagation of chaos for interacting particles subject to environmental noise: Well posedness of the stochastic PDE

-Here we used $\sum_{k=0}^\infty\left|\sigma_k\left(X(s,x)\right)\right|^2<+\infty$.
-Taking in to account \eqref{momento_finito_1} and \eqref{momento_finito_2} we can apply Gronwall Lemma to deduce that the first moment of $\mu_t$ is finite for every $t$.
+Here, we used $\sum_{k=0}^\infty\llvert \sigma_k (X(s,x) )\rrvert ^2<+\infty$.
+Taking into account \eqref{momento_finito_1} and \eqref {momento_finito_2}, we can apply the Gronwall lemma to deduce that the first moment of $\mu_t$ is finite for every $t$.
 Let us stress a detail.
-In order to apply Proposition \ref{ScambioCondizionale} of the Appendix, we need to know that the random field ($t$ here is fixed)
+In order to apply Proposition~\ref {ScambioCondizionale} of the \hyperref[app]{Appendix}, we need to know that the random field ($t$ here is fixed)

 is continuous, or it has a continuous modification.
-This is true because, by BDG inequality,
+This is true because by the BDG inequality,

-This last inequality follows from Lemma \ref{limsol}.
-Thus for $p>d$ we may apply Kolmogorov regularity theorem and deduce that $f$ has a continuous version.
+This last inequality follows from Lemma~\ref{limsol}.
+Thus, for $p>d$ we may apply Kolmogorov regularity theorem and deduce that $f$ has a continuous version.

-We show now that $\mu_t$ satisfies the conditions of Definition \ref{def1}: \begin{enumerate}[(i)] \item to prove that $\left\langle \mu_{t},\phi\right\rangle $ is continuous and adapted, it is sufficient to notice that
+We show now that $\mu_t$ satisfies the conditions of Definition~\ref{def1}: \begin{longlist}[(ii)] \item[(i)] to prove that $ \langle\mu_{t},\phi \rangle$ is continuous and adapted, it is sufficient to notice that